wzqvip/IELTS-preparation/Preparations.md

 ##### Answer:

 I would tallk about a time when I need to go to the city center to take an English lesson in the early morning.
 That was the day when I was stuck in a heavy traffic jam.
-Knowing that reaching the city center would go through a very crowded road, so I got up early and
+Knowing that reaching the city center would go through a very crowded road, so I got up early and took a I bus there.
+Unluckily, I mistaken the time it takes to get there.
+When I was just about to get there, maybe about one block to get to the bus stop, it was totally stucked.
+Nothing has caused this traffic jam but too many cars on this road.
+What I could hear was the horns.
+I felt annoying so I put on my earphones and played some of my favorite music, which can make me feel relaxed.
+Sitting near the window, I looked at the cars, they didn't seem to move for any.
+And about half an hour later, It finally arrived and definately I was late for the class.
+It was an unpleasent trip, and I would set out earlier the next time.

 ## 大作文